littlepanic72/FinancialData/README.md

 # FinancialData

-## Julia code that fetchs financial data from Yahoo/Quandl and forecasts stock price range index using random forests
+## This Julia code fetchs financial data from Yahoo/Quandl and forecasts stock price ranges using random forests.

 ![History and forecast of price range index of QQQ](qqq_history.png)